jmettraux/aachen/src/pcd__cactions.md

 Screen An Ally
 : **MvA**
-: ~~FIXME~~
-: The character moves up to their normal move rate towards an ally and then physically blocks opponents from attacking them, provided they remain within ten feet.
-Until the character's next turn, enemies who wish to make a melee or ranged attack against the screened ally must succeed a STR or DEX based skill check against the screener using the combat skill applicable to their weapon; on a failure, the attack roll is automatically directed toward the screening character.
+: The character moves up to thier normal move rate towards an ally and then physically blocks opponents from attacking them, provided they remain adjacent;
-: A character can screen against a number of attackers in one round equal to their combat skill; thus Stab-2 lets them block two attackers.
-Characters with level-0 or worse combat skills can't effectively screen.
-Multiple characters can try to screen the same ally; in such a case, the attacker's skill check is compared against all screeners and the lowest-rolling successful blocker is attacked.
-Characters can only screen against foes and attacks they could plausibly physically block.
+: Until the character's next turn, foes wishing to make a melee or ranged attack against the screened ally must succeed 1d20 + _weapon skill_ ≥ screener `STR DC`;
+: On failure, the screener will be the recipient of the attack and not the ally;
+: In a round a screener can deflect a number of opponents equal to their weapon proficiency, thus a _Sword_ +2 character can block two attackers with their sword;
+: A +0 weapon skill, doesn't let a character screen an ally with that weapon;
+: Multiple characters can screen a common ally, requiring multiple rolls from the attackers.

 Shatter A Shield
 : **MA**
-: ~~TODO~~
+: An attacker using an axe or a heavy mace may attempt to shatter their opponent's shield;
+: On a successful hit roll, an opposed 1d20 + `STR DC` ≥ 1d20 + target `STR DC` is rolled, in case of success the target's shield becomes unusable.

 Stand Up
 : **MvA**